-Another published research study also concurs that sores are a symptom of yeast infections.
+Another published research study, also concurs that sores are a symptom of yeast infections.
 The study was published in the journal Critical Reviews in Microbiology [37.3 (2011): 250-261].
 The study stated that excoriations and fissures typically occur on the external genitalia of women in 1 of 4 cases of vaginal Candidiasis.
-The study reported that two other common causes of vaginitis--bacterial vaginosis and Trichomoniasis--are much less likely to create such sores.
-The study also relates that inflammation and reddening of the labia and vulva are symptoms of Candida.
-Frequently vaginal yeast infections will causes pus filled pimples or bumps and inflamed bumps without pus to form around the edges of the inflamed skin.
-So, if you're calling red bumps without pus, thin cuts (fissures), or pus filled bumps that have broken open due to contact sores, these are all things a yeast infection can cause.
+The study reported that two other common causes of vaginitis—bacterial vaginosis and Trichomoniasis—are much less likely to create such sores.
+The study also relates, that inflammation and reddening of the labia and vulva, are symptoms of Candida.
+Frequently, vaginal Candidiasis will causes pus filled pimples or bumps, and inflamed bumps without pus, to form around the edges of the inflamed skin.
+So, if you're calling red bumps without pus, thin cuts (fissures), or pus filled bumps that have broken open due to contact; sores, these are all things a yeast infection can cause.
 Excoriations, as mentioned, will likely fit the classic criteria of a “sore;” and, of course, yeast infections can cause excoriations.
 Concerning the general symptoms of vaginal Candidiasis (denoted by ‘VVC’ by the authors), the authors stated the following:

 The symptoms of VVC and BV are itch and odor, respectively,with almost no overlap between the two.
 Vulvar Pruritus and burning are hallmark symptoms in most women with VVC, and they are frequently accompanied by soreness and irritation that lead to dyspareunia [pain during sex] and dysuria [trouble urinating]...
 Symptoms and signs vary considerably in intensity from mild to severely incapacitating.
 Vaginal discharge is not invariably present and is frequently minimal.
 Although it has been described as “cottage cheese-like” in character, the discharge may vary from being watery to homogeneously thick.
 Odor, if present, is minimal and non-offensive.

 Another study, published in Clinical Inquiries [2011 (MU) (2011)], also indicates sores are caused by yeast infections.
 The study determined the severity of yeast infections during a randomized, double-blind, placebo-controlled study of 343 women.
-The symptoms that indicated severity included excoriation formations, fissure formations, itching skin, vulvar or vaginal skin inflammation and redness, and edema.
-Therefore, the degree you have sores; e.g., fissures and excoriations; is a capable indicator of the severity of your yeast infection.
+The symptoms that indicated severity, included: excoriation formations, fissure formations, itching skin, vulvar or vaginal skin inflammation and redness, and edema.
+Therefore, the degree you have sores; e.g., fissures and excoriations; is a capable indicator of the severity of your infection.

 Another study, published in Reproductive Endocrinology [24 (2015): 51-56], also states that yeast infections can cause sores.
 The study reports that vulvar edema (tissue taking on too much water), fissures, excoriations (most likely what would be deemed a ‘sore’), and a cottage cheese like vaginal discharge are all signs of a yeast infection.
 The study states that these sores can become increasingly severe as the Candida infection develops.
-The article also stated the human papillomavirus (HPV) can also cause lesions you may describe as sores.
-And, study also states that genital lesions or ulcers--which can be thought of as sores--are also signs of an STD.
-So, if you have a history of frequent sexual activity with partners who could be positive for an STD, your sores may indicate you acquired the STD as well.
+The article also stated, the human papillomavirus (HPV), can also cause lesions you may describe as sores.
+And, the study also states, that genital lesions or ulcers—which can be thought of as sores—are also signs of an STD.
+So, if you have a history of frequent sexual activity, with partners who could be positive for an STD, your sores may indicate you acquired the STD as well.
 For more information on Candida and how it compares to STD’s, you can find out more here: Sex and Yeast Infection.

 Symptoms of Candida

-There is some degree of overlap in the symptoms Candida will cause with the symptoms other caused by other infections (such as BV, trichomoniasis, and chlamydia).
+There is some degree of overlap in the symptoms Candida will cause with the symptoms caused by other infections (such as BV, trichomoniasis, and chlamydia).
 The common symptoms of vaginal yeast infections are listed below.
-Following this is a picture of the inside of a vagina and a picture of a mouth; both with yeast overgrowth.
-You will notice the classic white patches that develop; this is a key sign of Candida as large colonies of this yeast will create white patches.
-If you have sores, and a few other symptoms of a yeast infection, Candida is a primary suspect as the cause of your problems.
+Following this are pictures of skin that is infected with Candida.
+You can get a good idea of what these types of skin rashes look like by viewing these images.
+One image, shows a cut in the skin that appears to have been caused by Candida growing in this area.
+If you have sores, and a few other symptoms of a yeast infection, Candida is suspect as the cause of your problems.

 - White, cottage cheese like discharge